The Nagios product roadmaps give information on upcoming releases for our commercial and open source Nagios solutions.

 Minor Releases and Ongoing Efforts

-Nagios XI 5.7 is scheduled for end of Q4 2019.
+Nagios XI 5.7 is scheduled for release in Q1 2020.
 Some of the following features are being considered:

 - Agent Management and Automation